-Exenatide and liraglutide are administered by subcutaneous (SC) injection and are available as branded products.
+Exenatide, liraglutide, and albiglutide are administered by subcutaneous injection and are available as branded products.
 There are currently two formulations of exenatide available.
-The immediate-release formulation (Byetta®) is administered twice daily and should be given within 60 minutes prior to a meal, while the extended-release (ER) formulation (Bydureon®) is administered once weekly and can be administered without regard to meals.
-The extended effect of exenatide ER results from the addition of a biodegradable polymer poly D, L-lactic-co-glycolic acid to the active component, exenatide, which forms microspheres.
-After exenatide ER is administered, continued infiltration of water into the microspheres causes them to swell and release the medication in a slow predictable fashion.
-Of note, patients who administer exenatide ER will have a palpable SC nodule at the injection site that dissipates as the medication is released.
-Liraglutide is administered once daily and can also be administered without regard to meals.
-Overall, the safety profiles of exenatide and liraglutide appear similar; however, exenatide ER and liraglutide are associated with a Boxed Warning regarding the risk of thyroid C-cell tumors.
-Gastrointestinal-related adverse events are commonly reported with the use of incretin mimetics, but these generally subside with continued treatment.
-In addition, a risk for the development of pancreatitis is associated with the use of these agents.
+The immediate-release formulation (Byetta®) is administered twice daily and should be given within 60 minutes prior to a meal, while the extended-release formulation (Bydureon®) is administered once weekly and can be administered without regard to meals.
+The extended effect of exenatide extended-release results from the addition of a biodegradable polymer poly D, L-lactic-co-glycolic acid to the active component, exenatide, which forms microspheres.
+After exenatide extended-release is administered, continued infiltration of water into the microspheres causes them to swell and release the medication in a slow predictable fashion.
+Of note, patients who administer exenatide extended-release will have a palpable subcutaneous nodule at the injection site that dissipates as the medication is released.
+Liraglutide is administered once daily and can be administered without regard to meals.
+Albiqlutide is administered once weekly and can also be administered without regard to meals.
+5 Overall, the safety profiles of exenatide, liraglutide, and albiglutide appear similar; however, exenatide extended-release, liraglutide, and albiglutide are associated with a Boxed Warning regarding the risk of thyroid C-cell tumors and also have a Risk Evaluation Mitigation Strategy (REMS) program, whose goal is to inform providers of the risk of acute pancreatitis as well as the potential risk of medullary thyroid carcinoma.
+3-5 While exenatide therapy was associated with thyroid C-cell tumors in rats in a carcinogenicity study, there is currently no Boxed Warning or REMS program associated with the current prescribing information.
+2 Gastrointestinalrelated adverse events are commonly reported with the use of incretin mimetics, but these generally subside with continued treatment.
+In addition, a risk for the development of pancreatitis is associated with the use of these agents.2-5 weight.

-The incretin mimetics have been evaluated in combination with and in comparison to a variety of antidiabetic therapies.
-Overall, the medication class is significantly more effective compared to placebo in reducing glycosylated hemoglobin (HbA{1c}), fasting plasma glucose, post-prandial glucose, and body weight.
 Efficacy data comparing the incretin mimetics to other antidiabetic agents are not consistent, with the incretin mimetics achieving significantly greater or comparable benefits in glycemic outcomes.
 However, in general, all incretin-based therapies, including the incretin mimetics, consistently demonstrate a beneficial effect on body weight compared to other antidiabetic agents.
-A limited number of head-to-head clinical trials have been conducted within the class.
-8-47
+A limited number of head-to-head clinical trials have been conducted within the class.8-50

+The incretin mimetics have been evaluated in combination with and in comparison to a variety of antidiabetic therapies.
+Overall, the medication class is significantly more effective compared to placebo in reducing glycosylated hemoglobin (HbA1c), fasting plasma glucose, post-prandial glucose, and body